glpi-project/doc/source/tabs/network_ports.rst

 ~~~~~

 A locked field is a manually modified field.
 The automatic inventory will no longer modify this field, unless you unlock it.
-You can manually deleted a connection, for example a monitor.
 The automatic inventory will no longer handle this item, unless you unlock it.

 .. image:: images/network-port-locks.png
    :alt: Network port locks